-1) It’s your chance to be explicit about terms
+1) It’s your chance to be explicit about terms of employment

 Alternatively, you might want to make clear any agreements around intellectual property.
 Otherwise, some companies use contracts to set out non-competition rules, ensuring that ex-employees do not set up competing companies immediately after leaving the business.